RitamChakraborty/n_queen_visualization/README.md

 ### Solution

 This is a visualization of the N Queen problem made with react.
-Using *backtracking* and *dynamic programming*. observe how we reach to the solution my placing the queens strategically to find the answer in the most optimize way.
+Using *backtracking* and *dynamic programming*. observe how we reach to the solution by placing the queens strategically to find the answer in the most optimize way.

 - **Time Complexity** : O(N<sup>2</sup>)
 - **Space Complexity** : O(N<sup>2</sup>)